Estimating your undergraduate admissions eligibility

-The ranges in the chart below represent the middle 50 percent of students offered admission for Fall 2017.
-They are not cutoffs or averages.
-Placing in the upper end of both ranges increases the likelihood of being offered your first choice of campus and/or major.
+The ranges in the chart below represent the middle 50 percentile of first-year students offered admission for fall 2018.
+They are not minimum requirements; they are averages.
+Placing in the upper end of both ranges increases the likelihood of being offered your first choice of campus and/or major, but we admit students who fall both above and below these averages.
 Placing in the lower end of both ranges may require you to be more flexible in making your campus (and perhaps major) choices.
 This chart is intended to give you a general idea of your admissibility to Penn State.
-In no way does it represent a promise or guarantee of admission.
+The chart does NOT represent a promise or guarantee of admission.

 |Location||Combined SAT Middle 50% Range||Composite ACT Middle 50% Range||High School GPA Middle 50% Range|